 You were coming out of the elevator and said "goodbye" to one of your coworkers.
 But then you both started walking in the same direction.
 It's strange to say "goodbye" before you actually leave someone, so it makes you uncomfortable.
 You want to make a joke about it to make yourselves more comfortable.
-You say:
+You say this.

 The phrase "How ___!" basically means "This is very ___!"
 For example, if something is really soft, you can say: